Guide

 Who should use it

-• DMs running 2024-rules campaigns who want to keep player downtime engaging without becoming the bookkeeper for everyone's stronghold.
+- DMs running any D&D campaign who want to keep player downtime engaging without becoming the bookkeeper for everyone's stronghold.

 Get started

-BastionForge is free to download.
-Join the waitlist on the homepage to be notified when the app launches on the App Store and Google Play, or jump to the full feature list to see what's included.
+BastionForge is free to use.
+Visit the homepage to learn more, or jump to the full feature list to see what's included.